bonzanini/data-analytics-workshop/README.rst

 Alternatively, you can download a zip file with the content of this repository:

-- Click on "Clone or download" (on the top-right of this page, see example in image below)
+- Click on "Code" (on the top-right of this page, see example in image below)
 - Click on "Download ZIP"
 - Unzip the file in a folder of your choice